 Pound Bakery versus McDonalds.
 The Pound Bakery and Pound Cafe provide Greggs-type fodder.
 The interiors are bright but comfortable.
 They seem to have stolen at least some foot traffic from the local McDonalds.

 Secondhand clothing – just off the main shopping area was a shop that bought clothing by weight.
 It was sorted through – a select few items going on to be sold for vintage, the rest going to be sold abroad or recycled for industrial rags.
 Trade had been particularly brisk as people wanted money for Christmas.
 In general, the quality of the haul was disappointing as overseas buyers were not interested in H&M or Primark.

 Petrol stations – there was surprisingly little night time traffic.
 Consumers are reining in non-essential journeys.
 Which then begs the question is M&S Food’s move on to the garage forecourt a wise move?
 This also had implications for night life since people were going out less.

-- Can’t pay, won’t pay – other people’s misery seemed to be popular entertainment.
+- Can’t pay, we’ll take it away – other people’s misery seemed to be popular entertainment.